Pseudoscience

 That is, Schema therapy attempts to explain why people have different neurology or behaviours through bad experience(s) to hypothesises addressing the schemas (world views) generated from trauma with schema focused therapy – but we now know that different neurology is generally congenital (you are born with it), many symptoms are best explained by biology (cardiopulmonary, adrenaline, hormonal), and thus fixing schemas from early childhood trauma is erroneous since most of these conditions aren’t caused by early childhood trauma.
 What is needed for most people is correctly working out the biological cause and addressing that [biological problems require biological solutions], in parallel to standard or specialised CBT to address the maladapted cognition and behaviour you may have created to survive the biology.

 Mechanistically speaking, the hypothesis that these complex conditions are caused, at their root, by childhood trauma is wrong.
-While the proposed method to address this hypothetical aetiological cause of complex mental ill health has a level of soundness (CBT), the other concepts brought in to try to correct maladapted schemas, coping styles and modes to address core emotional needs, is founded on defective therapies.
+While the proposed method to address this hypothetical aetiologically cause of complex mental ill health has a level of soundness (CBT), the other concepts brought in to try to correct maladapted schemas, coping styles and modes to address core emotional needs, is founded on defective therapies.
 The fact that the hypothesis (EMS cause) is wrong means the proposed solution is likely faulty.

-Schema Therapy generally fails, The few gains people make are due to the CBT component of Schema Therapy, which puts it in the category of a bad Purple Hat Therapy.
+Schema Therapy generally fails.
+The few gains people make are due to the CBT component of Schema Therapy, which puts it in the category of a bad Purple Hat Therapy.

 But what if Young happened stumble upon something that worked despite the massive flaw in his hypothesis?
 What does the evidence show?